Our Research Members

 My research program focuses on the pathophysiology and treatment of type 2 diabetes (T2DM), with a particular interest in the potential reversibility of pancreatic beta-cell dysfunction early in the course of diabetes.
 In this context, our research group is conducting a series of innovative clinical trials evaluating novel therapeutic strategies for the preservation of beta-cell function in early T2DM, including the CIHR-funded RESET IT Trial and PREVAIL Trial.
 In addition, our research program has highlighted the concept that a women’s gluco-regulatory response to the metabolic challenge posed by pregnancy can provide unique insight into her future risk of T2DM and cardiovascular disease later in life.
 This concept is being studied with CIHR-funded prospective observational cohorts in Toronto and China.

-Institute of Biomaterials and Biomedical Engineering, Faculty of Applied Science and Engineering
+Associate Professor, Institute of Biomaterials and Biomedical Engineering

 Scientist, Toronto General Research Institute, University Health Network